Yanqi-Xu/parole/parole/parole_data_diary_public.md

     ## 7 Richard                                   8                 46       0.174
     ## 8 Twiss                                    45                276       0.163

-#### Parole grant rate in cases of a 5-member board, 4-member board and 3-member board.
+#### Parole motion rate in cases of a 5-member board, 4-member board and 3-member board.

 Note that here we need to eliminate all the non-motion hearings and only look at hearings at which an actual motion was made.